bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

    bHaptics webpage: [http://www.bhaptics.com](http://bhaptics.com/app.html)

 ## Changes
+* Revised code for launching the bHaptics Player.
+* Integrated 32-Bit support
+* Does not initialise web socket if bHaptics Player is not installed or running.

+### 1.4.2
 * Updated UI for new devices.
 * Added ForearmL and ForearmR for latest version of Tactosy
   * Replaces Left and Right positions for the latest Tactosy device.